Samourai-Wallet/samourai-wallet-android/Getting started.md

 ### Step 3 - Accept the connection fee

 Before the connection is made you will be asked to review the connection fee.
-Press **Confirm** to accept the fee and broadcast the connection to the bitcoin network.
+Press **Confirm** to accept the fee and broadcast the connection to the Bitcoin network.

-If you do not have enough bitcoin in your wallet, simply deposit more bitcoin then return to the PayNyms screen.
+If you do not have enough Bitcoin in your wallet, simply deposit more Bitcoin then return to the PayNyms screen.
 You will see the Samourai Dev Wallet PayNym added to your list.
 Tap on it to resume the connection process.

 ### Step 4 - Wait for confirmation

-You must wait for 1 confirmation on the bitcoin block chain before the connection is considered established.
+You must wait for 1 confirmation on the Bitcoin block chain before the connection is considered established.
 Once established you can test out the new connection by tapping on Samourai Dev Wallet in the PayNyms list and sending a small donation to help fund further development ;)

 ## Using Ricochet Send

 A Ricochet Send is a Samourai exclusive transaction type.
-Ricochet defends against bitcoin blacklists by adding additional decoy transactions between the initial send and eventual recipient.
+Ricochet defends against Bitcoin blacklists by adding additional decoy transactions between the initial send and eventual recipient.
 You should consider using Ricochet when sending to Bitcoin Exchanges, and companies that are known to close accounts for flimsy reasons.

 ### Step 1 - Start with a normal send